suncoast-devs/handbook/lessons/css-intro/cascade-and-inheritance.md

 CSS is an abbreviation for Cascading Style Sheets, which indicates that the notion of the cascade is important.
-At its most basic level, it indicates that the order of CSS rules matter, but it's more complex than that.
+At its most basic level, it indicates that the order of CSS rules matters, but it's more complex than that.
 What selectors win out in the cascade depends on three factors (these are listed in order of weight — earlier ones will overrule later ones):